 Hey, remember when I wrote about Syvalion, waaaaaaay back when I first started this site?
 One of the neat things about the game is that the game’s story (presented as text in-between levels) changes from playthrough to playthrough, with your in-game actions having a bit of an influence on where things can go.
 There are many ways the story can start and end, and some of the paths tie into other Taito games… mostly Darius, but there are three possible endings that actually follow up on Raimais!

 In these endings, the pilot of the Syvalion turns out to be none other than Makoto Midorikawa, Rika’s younger brother.
-This isn’t actually revealed until the very end (since your player character can be, well, a lot of different people), but after finding the Syvalion (in one of the game’s many possible intros) and (potentially) discovering a nefarious plot to conquer the planet, he infiltrates the base of the plan’s masterminds.
+This isn’t actually revealed until the very end (since your player character can actually be, well, a lot of different people).
+After finding the Syvalion in one of the game’s many possible intros and (potentially) discovering a nefarious plot to conquer the planet, Makoto infiltrates the base of the plan’s masterminds.

-To potentially get on the Raimais path, you’ll have to be given a power-up in the Chapter 2 intro (not reinforcements, though!), then start Chapter 3 with the plot of getting a message from the mysterious enemy leader after defeating the huge mecha: this means you’re on a path for Darius/Raimais endings.
+But seeing this is far from guaranteed.
+To potentially get on the Raimais path, you’ll have to be given a power-up in the Chapter 2 intro (not reinforcements, though!), then start Chapter 3 with the plot of getting a message from the mysterious enemy leader after defeating the huge mecha: this means you’re on a path for Darius/Raimais-related endings.
 If you’re on the Raimais path, then around Chapter 4, the mastermind of the planned invasion will appear on the Syvalion’s monitor (that sounds familiar) and state that he has captured the protagonist’s older sister.
 This can culminate a few chapters later in one of three possible endings: